GustavoChiochetta/python-AI-audio-utility/README.md

 ## Basic usage

-To use this code, first make sure that you are using `python3`.
+To use this code, first make sure that you are using `python3` and have an OpenAi API key.

-Create three repositories, one called `podcasts` where you are going to install your audio files.
-One called `translations`, for the translatede text (wich is going to be in englis).
-And another one calle `transcriptions`.
+Create two repositories, one called `translations`, for the translated text (wich is going to be in english).
+And another one called `transcriptions`.

-Now simply run `python3 main.py`.
+Now run `python3 main.py "file_path" "file_name" "open_ai_key"`.